Frequently Asked Questions

 How much do homes cost?

-Pilot pricing: 3-bedroom (120m²) at €495,000 and 4-bedroom (150m²) at €580,000.
+Target pilot pricing: 3-bedroom (120m²) from €495,000 and 4-bedroom (150m²) from €580,000.
+Final pricing will be confirmed when construction costs are finalised.
 These prices include all energy systems, EV charger, water treatment, and permanent Woodland Bank access.

 Can I get a mortgage?